run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/create-ticket-from-an-event.md

 title: Create ticket from an event
-Description:Is intended to create an incident in an event.
+Description:It Is intended to create an incident through an event.
-# Create ticket from an event
+# Create incident from an event

-This functionality is intended to create an incident in an event.
+This functionality is intended to create an incident through an event.

 Before getting started
 --------------------------

-It's necessary to previously register the event.
+- [x] It's necessary to have registered the event.

 Procedure
 -------------